 - Academic transcripts (both undergraduate and graduate).
 Transcripts may be photocopies and need not be sent through the university.
 Online grade reports will not be accepted unless sent directly from the registrar.
 A key to interpret coding on transcripts must accompany transcripts that do not use the A-F grading format.

 - A narrative synopsis of your community involvement, including past and current extracurricular and volunteer activities in the community and on campus.
-Do not exceed one page.
+The synopsis should not exceed 1,200 words.